Pythonimous/ficbot/README.md

 ## **📌 About the Project**

 Ficbot is a machine learning–powered system designed to assist writers in creating original characters effortlessly.
-It leverages deep learning and NLP models to generate character names from images, with planned expansions for bio and image generation.
+It leverages deep learning and NLP models to generate character names from images, with planned expansions for image generation.

 ### **Project Structure**
 Ficbot is now split into two repositories for better organization: